Filroden/visage/README.md

 ## Note on Token vs. Actor IDs

 The Visage API methods generally require both an `actorId` and a `tokenId` because the custom visage configurations are stored on the Actor Document, but the visual changes (image, name, scale, disposition) must be applied to the specific Token Document on the canvas.
 The currently active form is also tracked per-token.

+The Visage API methods like `setVisage` and `isFormActive` require both an `actorId` and a `tokenId` because the custom visage configurations are stored on the Actor Document, but the visual changes (image, name, scale, disposition) must be applied to the specific Token Document on the canvas.
+The currently active form is also tracked per-token.
+The `getForms` method is an exception, as it can function with just an `actorId` (falling back to prototype token data), but providing a `tokenId` will yield more accurate results for default values.

 You can reliably get both IDs from any selected Token instance (`token`) on the canvas using: